Strengthening our Community –

-Mark has made the health of Erie County residents a priority over the past years of his administration.
+Mark has made the health and welfare of Erie County residents a priority over the past years of his administration.
 Mark recognizes that although indicators show that the County as a whole is better off than it was a few short years ago, some of Erie County’s residents are not reaping the benefit of this upswing.

 During his first term as executive he released a plan entitled “Initiatives for a Strong Community” to address poverty and need in our community.
 The plan is full of actionable items that require the county to pair with local agencies to improve the health and well-being of Erie County residents.
 Due to Mark’s efforts, the long dormant community advisory “Welfare Committee” was rechristened the “Poverty Committee” and empowered to offer solutions to county policymakers on how to best address the issue, and millions of dollars based on its recommendations were invested in new programs designed to lift people out of poverty.